 Graduate Students’ Support Group (Mondays 1:00-2:30pm) – This group examines the sources of stress, ways of coping, and the role of peer support in adjusting to a role that often feels like it’s 24/7 as a graduate student.

 The groups listed above are just a few examples.
 Additional groups address LGBTQ support, relationships, depression, anxiety, and other topics.
 Groups typically meet one to two hours weekly, and may run from four to 12 weeks per semester.
+These groups fill up very quickly, so students should enroll in these groups at the beginning of the semester.

 Grad Resilience* (Thursdays 12:00-1:00pm) – This is a series of rotating 1-hour virtual lunch discussions for current graduate students.
 Each section presents strategies to navigate a feature of graduate culture with the opportunity for participants to share experiences and ask questions.